rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ## Copy-on-write

+This section describes the internal implementation details of the copy-on-write feature.
-Copy-on-write (COW) is designed to reduce memory footprint on GPUs.
-With this feature, a copy (`.copy(deep=False)`) is only really made whenever there is a write operation on a column.
-It is first recommended to see the public usage [here](copy-on-write-user-doc) of this functionality before reading through the internals below.
+It is recommended that developers familiarize themselves with [the user-facing documentation](copy-on-write-user-doc) of this functionality before reading through the internals below.

 The core copy-on-write implementation relies on the `CopyOnWriteBuffer` class.
-This class stores the pointer to the device memory and size.
-With the help of `CopyOnWriteBuffer._ptr` we generate [weak references](https://docs.python.org/3/library/weakref.html) of `CopyOnWriteBuffer` and store it in `CopyOnWriteBuffer._instances`.
-This is a mapping from `ptr` keys to `WeakSet`s containing references to `CopyOnWriterBuffer` objects.
-This means all the new `CopyOnWriteBuffer`s that are created map to the same key in `CopyOnWriteBuffer._instances` if they have same `._ptr` i.e., if they are all pointing to the same device memory.

 When the cudf option `"copy_on_write"` is `True`, `as_buffer` will always return a `CopyOnWriteBuffer`.
+This subclass of `cudf.Buffer` contains all the mechanisms to enable copy-on-write behavior.
+The class stores [weak references](https://docs.python.org/3/library/weakref.html) to every existing `CopyOnWriteBuffer` in `CopyOnWriteBuffer._instances`, a mapping from `ptr` keys to `WeakSet`s containing references to `CopyOnWriterBuffer` objects.
+This means that all `CopyOnWriteBuffer`s that point to the same device memory are contained in the same `WeakSet` (corresponding to the same `ptr` key) in `CopyOnWriteBuffer._instances`.
-This class contains all the mechanisms to enable copy-on-write for all buffers.
-When a `CopyOnWriteBuffer` is created, its weakref is generated and added to the `WeakSet` which is in turn stored in `CopyOnWriterBuffer._instances`.
-This will later serve as an indication of whether or not to make a copy when a when write operation is performed on a `Column` (see below).
+This data structure is then used to determine whether or not to make a copy when a write operation is performed on a `Column` (see below).
+If multiple buffers point to the same underlying memory, then a copy must be made whenever a modification is attempted.

 ### Eager copies when exposing to third-party libraries

-If `Column`/`CopyOnWriteBuffer` is exposed to a third-party library via `__cuda_array_interface__`, we are no longer able to track whether or not modification of the buffer has occurred without introspection.
+If `Column`/`CopyOnWriteBuffer` is exposed to a third-party library via `__cuda_array_interface__`, we are no longer able to track whether or not modification of the buffer has occurred.
 Hence whenever someone accesses data through the `__cuda_array_interface__`, we eagerly trigger the copy by calling `_unlink_shared_buffers` which ensures a true copy of underlying device data is made and unlinks the buffer from any shared "weak" references.
-Any future shallow-copy requests must also trigger a true physical copy (since we cannot track the lifetime of the third-party object), to handle this we also mark the `Column`/`CopyOnWriteBuffer` as
+Any future copy requests must also trigger a true physical copy (since we cannot track the lifetime of the third-party object).
+To handle this we also mark the `Column`/`CopyOnWriteBuffer` as
-`obj._zero_copied=True` thus indicating any future shallow-copy requests will trigger a true physical copy rather than a copy-on-write shallow copy with weak references.
+`obj._zero_copied=True` thus indicating that any future shallow-copy requests will trigger a true physical copy rather than a copy-on-write shallow copy with weak references.

-### How to obtain read-only object?
+### Obtaining a read-only object

 A read-only object can be quite useful for operations that will not mutate the data.
-This can be achieved by calling `._readonly_proxy_cai_obj` API, this API will return a proxy object that has `__cuda_array_interface__` implemented and will not trigger a deep copy even if the `CopyOnWriteBuffer` has weak references.
-It is only recommended to use this API as long as the objects/arrays created with this proxy object gets cleaned up during the developer code execution.
+This can be achieved by calling `._readonly_proxy_cai_obj`.
+This function will return a proxy object that has `__cuda_array_interface__` implemented and will not trigger a deep copy even if the `CopyOnWriteBuffer` has weak references.
+This API should only be used when the lifetime of the proxy object is restricted to cudf's internal code execution.
+Handing this out to external libraries or user-facing APIs will lead to untracked references and undefined copy-on-write behavior.
 We currently use this API for device to host copies like in `ColumnBase.data_array_view(mode="read")` which is used for `Column.values_host`.

-Notes:
+### Variable width data types
-1. Weak references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
+Weak references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
-2. Deep copies of variable width data types return shallow-copies of the Columns, because these types don't support real in-place mutations to the data.
-We just mimic in such a way that it looks like an in-place operation using `_mimic_inplace`.
+Deep copies of variable width data types return shallow-copies of the Columns, because these types don't support real in-place mutations to the data.
+Internally, we mimic in-place mutations using `_mimic_inplace`, but the resulting data is always a deep copy of the underlying data.

 ### Examples